 Selecting an implant size requires some planning with your surgeon.
 You may think all you have to do is tell your surgeon you want to be a C-cup or a B-cup; however, bra cup sizes aren’t standardized among bra manufacturers and may actually differ from style to style from the same maker.

 Photos of women whose physiques you admire are probably the best way to communicate your goals.
 You can take pictures from magazines to your consultation.
-Many plastic surgeons also post their before-and-after photo galleries on their Web sites.
+Many plastic surgeons also post their breast augmentation before-and-after photos on their websites.
 If you see results that are close to what you hope to achieve, you can point them out to your surgeon.

 Your surgeon will provide you with recommendations for size based on your physique and the amount of existing breast tissue you have.